TheIronRock95/terraform-azurerm-subnet_network_security_group_association/examples/subnet-network-security-group-association-example/README.md

 ## Authors

-The module is maintained by [Wouter Damman](https://github.com/TheIronRock95)
+The module is maintained by [Sironite](https://github.com/sironite)

 ## Documentation